-Learning to play ukulele doesn’t stop with the knowing the basic chords and strumming patterns.
+Learning to play ukulele doesn’t stop with knowing the basic chords and strumming patterns.
 There are still plenty of new things you can learn as well as improve on.

-It can be hard for intermediate players to find a clear direction with regard to taking the next steps to become better musicians – especially if they’re doing at-home study without a teacher – so progress can often be at a standstill.
+It can be hard for intermediate players to find a clear direction with regard to taking the next steps to becoming better musicians – especially if they’re doing at-home study without a teacher – so progress can often be at a standstill.
 It’s frustrating and can make you seriously doubt yourself.

 If you find yourself with the same dilemma, we’re here to help.
 Below are some ideas about the ukulele lessons you can focus on as an intermediate player as well as tips on how to keep improving your skills.
 Let’s get started!

 Learning new pieces is easier if you know how to read ukulele tabs.
 Plus points if you can already read sheet music too, because it could make understanding ukulele tabs a whole lot easier.
 The lines and numbers can be overwhelming at first, but keep practicing and you’ll soon be able to read tabs quickly and easily.